 - Creating off-topic/brand content

 Make sure your video topics are consistent with your brand and the message you’re attempting to convey.
-If you’re a shoe brand, don’t go posting content about travel, unless the content is showing how your latest spring shoes would be a great addition on a spring break vacation.
+If you’re a shoe brand, don’t go posting content about travel, unless the content is showing how your latest spring shoes would be a great addition to a spring break vacation.

 - Loading too many short videos